 What’s special about the 70670 Chef Prep?

 In my opinion, this one would be the “top of the line” of the three.
 It has the second speed and the dial knob control, and it includes the crinkle cut/fine grating disc.
-You might disagree because you do sacrifice the bowl scraper feature on this one.
+You might disagree – because on this model you do sacrifice the bowl scraper feature.
 It’s a matter of which you want most, that or the second slicing/grating disc.

 For the record, I also like the internal cord storage.
 Not that it’s a big deal, but it does make for a little less clutter on the counter or inside a cabinet.